A friend of mine sent me this meme:

 2. IMAGERY IS KING (OR QUEEN)

 Any audience you are trying to reach wants to see themselves in your creative.
-Consider doing a photo shoot with an LGBT couple or a group of friends to convey that feeling.
-The best part is that millennials and younger audiences expect brands to be inclusive, whether they themselves identify with being LGBT or not.
+Consider doing a photo shoot with an LGBTQ couple or a group of friends to convey that feeling.
+The best part is that millennials and younger audiences expect brands to be inclusive, whether they themselves identify with being LGBTQ or not.
 So either way it’s a win-win for you and your brand.

 3. MAKE SOME NEW FRIENDS

-Overall, take the time to do your homework in order to create messaging that is authentic to your brand, yet speaks to the LGBT audience.
+Overall, take the time to do your homework in order to create messaging that is authentic to your brand, yet speaks to the LGBTQ audience.